 According to the Daily Mail, David Lee, editor of the satirical art magazine Jackdaw, said: “I think it’s pretty awful.
 It’s terribly amateurish and looks like something from a provincial photographer’s studio.
 I think our Royal Family are being done a huge disservice.
 It is intolerable that they are being made to sit for such amateurs.
 In days gone by they would have been painted by the likes of Holbein and Velasquez.
 Nowadays we have Nicky Philipps.
 I beg your pardon, but who?”

 Luckily, London Evening Standard critic Ben Luke disagreed, saying the portrait “captured the princes’ affection for each other and managed to marry the tradition that comes with being a member of the Royal Family with being modern young men.”Filed under British Royals

-Tagged Portraits, Prince Harry, The Duke of Cambridge.
+Tagged Portraits, Prince Harry of Wales, The Duke of Cambridge.